 I don’t know how many times I have been ridiculed for eating jackrabbit.
-I find most people are very hesitant to cook them either because they’ve been told their whole life that it is terrible, or they have tried cooking it before and failed miserably.
+I find most people are very hesitant to cook them either because they’ve been told their whole life that it will give you worms, that it tastes terrible, or they have tried cooking it before and failed miserably.
 Life is too short to be afraid of cooking a dadgum bunny.
 Keep an open mind and try new things.

 I channeled my inner Julia Child with this recipe (voice impressions and all) and made a variation of her classic French Bourguignon recipe with jackrabbit instead of beef.
 I used the saddle of 3 large jackrabbits for this recipe and the meat came out incredibly tender, I bet most people wouldn’t realize it wasn’t beef.
 You could also use a whole rabbit, keeping the bones on the legs, just know that you will need to spend some time getting the silver skin off and cook it a little longer to get it as tender as the saddle meat.
 Be sure to give a generous sprinkle of salt 24 hours before cooking, this “dry brine” will make a pretty dramatic difference in the tenderness of the meat.